Reviews You Can Rely On

 SPECIFICATIONS

-Weight of Bladder & Tube (oz) 5.20 oz (4L)
+Measured Weight of Bladder & Tube (Size Tested) 5.20 oz (4 L)

-Dishwasher Friendly?
-No
+Dishwasher Friendly No

-Plastic Taste Yes
+Notable Plastic Taste Yes

 Bite Valve None (Bite valve with lock arm shutoff valve in separate attachment kit)

 The MSR DromLite is the most versatile, lightweight, and packable hydration reservoir we've tested.
-It has been continuously updated over the years, but it still proves to have impeccable performance.
-The outer material is made of a surprisingly tough polymer that can truly take a beating.
+It has been continuously updated over the years, yet it still demonstrates impeccable performance.
+Our gear experts commented, “The outer material is made of a surprisingly tough polymer that can truly take a beating.”
 Don't be afraid to strap it to the back of your pack or throw it around the climbing crag, even though it's not as thick and durable as its predecessor — nor as durable as the HydraPak HydraSleeve.
 The 3-in-1 top makes accessing and sharing water easy, and there are a plethora of compatible attachments (for example, the MSR Hydration Kit).
-Not only that, but this reservoir easily turns into a handwashing station, shower, hot water bottle, and more.
+Not only that, but this reservoir can also be easily converted into a handwashing station, shower, hot water bottle, and more.

 Read more: MSR DromLite review